TheJengo/GameScope/README.md

 * EntityframeworkCore

 ## Build
 Please don't forget the set the ConnectionString in the appsettings.json to your local database.
+Then open Package-Manager and select Infra.Data in it and set Api projet as startup project.
+Then insert update-database to PM and your database will be prepared.

 ## Tests
 Tests are developed with Xunit.